Independent Visitor

 IVs begin by supporting the young person fortnightly for the first three months, and then continue on a monthly basis.
 IVs can meet with young people Monday – Sunday between 9am and 8pm.

-**Please check your Junk email folder in case any emails end up here, we will be touch with you within a few days by email.
-Friendly reminder that the charities/organisations emails may end up here too. **
+Please check your junk email folder in case any emails end up there.
+Friendly reminder that the charities/organisations emails may end up here too.

 Skills